 • Familiar with IEP goals; service plan goals; educational content and curriculum; in conjunction with the teacher and therapist.

 • Attendance, Punctuality, Dependability, Safety and Professionalism are desired qualities in all of our team.

 • Communicates professionally and effectively with therapists, agency staff, families and others outside the agency.

 Education/ Experience –Bachelors’ Degree in the Education or Psychology or equivalent experience preferred.
 Also, experience working with children preferred, but not required.

-This position is responsible for teaching and monitoring the children’s routines, including hygiene, meals, household chores, and program rules.
-Involved in activities and supervision of children at play in individual and group scenarios.
+Mount Saint Vincent is looking for on-call mental health workers for all shifts.
+Our on-call workers are required to pick up a minimum of six shifts per month.
+In our on-call role, you will be responsible for teaching and monitoring the children’s routines, including hygiene, meals, household chores and program rules.
+Also, you will be involved in activities and supervision of children at play in individual and group scenarios.
 Following a treatment plan, the staff member will work to provide a supportive, structured environment for residents in order to promote growth, ensure safety, and establish therapeutic relationships with the children.

-Requirements include: Ability to problem-solve, communicate, work with a team and be adaptable.
+Requirements include: Ability to problem-solve, good communication skills, a team attitude, and adaptability.
 Must be able to work a variety of shifts including nights and weekends.
-A bachelor’s degree (BA /BS) and preferably a minimum of one year of relevant experience with residential/milieu programming or serving children with psychological disabilities or a combination of college/work experience.
-Full time, overnight, and on-call positions.
+A bachelor’s degree preferred or year of relevant experience with residential/milieu programming or serving children with psychological disabilities or a combination of college/work experience.